C-Brown/C-Brown.github.io/_posts/2019-03-03-MSF-Analysis-3.md

          none;
 ) =  0;
 ```
 We see the call to execve with the filename "/bin//sh", and arg "/bin//sh".
-So we are executing a shell for the accepted connection.
+We are executing a shell for the accepted connection.

 So, as we can tell from this quick analysis all done by libemu, we have a socket that accepts a connection and gives it a shell which confirms we have a working bind shell payload.